 Page 40 line 51

-Subject to regulations, a STA may send a Probe Request frame (including the received BSSID) on the channel indicated in the Neighbor AP Information field.
+Subject to regulations, a STA optionally sends a Probe Request frame (including the received BSSID) on the channel indicated in the Neighbor AP Information field.

 Page 49 line 18

-FILS IP Address Assignment element may be sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Secure Container Action frame if dot11FILSActivated is true.
+FILS IP Address Assignment element is optionally sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Secure Container Action frame if dot11FILSActivated is true.

 page 53 line 17

-IP address request timeout value is the maximum estimated time in the unit of seconds within which the AP may assign an IP address to the requesting STA.
+IP address request timeout value is the maximum estimated time in the unit of seconds within which the AP optionally assigns an IP address to the requesting STA.

 Page 54 line 56

-An AP sets the IPv4 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv4 based DNS queries may be sent is present in the element and sets it to 0 otherwise.
+An AP sets the IPv4 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv4 based DNS queries is sent is present in the element and sets it to 0 otherwise.

-An AP sets the IPv6 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv6 based DNS queries may be sent is present in the element and sets it to 0 otherwise.
+An AP sets the IPv6 DNS Server MAC Address Present bit to 1 if the MAC address to which IPv6 based DNS queries is sent is present in the element and sets it to 0 otherwise.

 Page 60 line 7

-Each ANQP-element may be returned in response to Query AP List ANQP-element using the procedures in 10.25.3.2.11 (Query AP List procedure).
+Each ANQP-element is optionally returned in response to Query AP List ANQP-element using the procedures in 10.25.3.2.11 (Query AP List procedure).